 - a.
 Trade facilitation strategy and measures, problems, remedies, action plans, work programmes or projects, inter-agency coordination, regional and multilateral coordination. - b.
 The proposals of solutions to problems identified in previous meetings; - c.
 Formation of ad hoc working groups. - d.
-Allocation of tasks to members. - 31.
-The Commission should meet on a regular basis, at a regular basis.
+Allocation of tasks to members.

+- 31. The Commission should meet on a regular basis, at a regular basis.
 It should follow up the work of the Body members and ad hoc working groups in their search for solutions to the identified issues.
 The Commission should also keep a repository of the allocation of tasks to the members and ad hoc working groups. - 32.
 The member institutions would continuously work, within ad-hoc Working Groups, towards the elaboration of documents supporting the solutions they wish to propose to the NTFB.
 They would be assisted in their tasks by the Secretary.
 The resulting documents would be presented to the Board of the NTFB for approval.

-294 B.5.
+B.5.
 Work Programme of the NTFB

-- 33. Trade facilitation should be an ongoing strategy, which needs a focused work programme covering the international trade transactions. - 34.
-The development of the work programme should be undertaken in consultation with all the interested actors.
-These should be encouraged to formulate their views using techniques such as workshops, seminars, or "brainstorming" sessions.
+- 33. Trade facilitation should be an ongoing strategy, which needs a focused work programme covering the international trade transactions. - 30.
+34. The development of the work programme should be undertaken in consultation with all the interested actors.
+These should be encouraged to formulate their informed views using techniques such as workshops, seminars, or "brainstorming" sessions.
 The results would then be presented to the NTFB.
 The work programme needs to be flexible enough to take into account issues that might arise which cannot be anticipated. - 35.
 National representatives to relevant external bodies and organizations such as UN/CEFACT, the World Customs Organization, the World Trade Organization, International Chamber of Commerce, region coordination initiatives, etc. should if possible be encouraged to join the NTFB.
-The agenda should in part reflect the activities of these external bodies and organizations as a part of the NTFB's horizon scanning and monitoring process.
+The agenda

-Commenté [LT13]: Perhaps add a phrase to say that the actors should do their homework before presenting to the NTFB. (in alignment to Rec40).
+Commenté [LT19]: Perhaps add a phrase to say that the actors should do their homework before presenting to the NTFB. (in alignment to Rec(0))